leungjch/medium-data-mining/README.md

 # 7. Crawlers folder

 Contains the code for Scrapy spiders that generated the dataset.
-The spiders were used from May-June 2020, and may not work due to any site changes in Medium since.
+The spiders were used from May-June 2020, and may possibly not work due to any site changes in Medium since.

 - **crawl_tag**: Crawl the network of related tags on a Medium tag (e.g. medium.com/tag/software-engineering).
 - **crawl_story**: Crawl the story level of Medium (specifically, everything enclosed within the \<article> tag of the HTML.
 The spider crawls from tags -> tag archive -> story.
 We obtained the tags from the crawl_tag spider.